 8.3.
-Estimating Country Growth Convergence Rates
+Estimating country growth convergence rates

-Using panel GMM, Caselli, Esquivel, and Lefort (1996) found a surprisingly large estimate of the convergence rate of about 10 percent.
-This was in sharp contrast with earlier cross-sectional estimates of Barro and Sala-i-Martin, who found convergence rates of 2-3 percent.13 Caselli et al. claimed that earlier estimates were biased due to lack of proper control of country effects and predeterminedness.
+Using panel GMM, Caselli et al. (1996) found a surprisingly large estimate of the convergence rate of about 10 percent.
+This was in sharp contrast with earlier cross-sectional estimates of Barro and Sala-i-Martin, who found convergence rates of 2-3%.
+Caselli et al. claimed that earlier estimates were biased due to lack of proper control of country effects and predeterminedness.

-The worry is that their estimates have finite sample downward biases in the GDP autoregressive coefficient that translate into upward biases in estimated convergence rates, as noted by Bond, Hoeffler, and Temple (2001).
+The worry is that their estimates have finite sample downward biases in the GDP autoregressive coefficient that translate into upward biases in estimated convergence rates, as noted by Bond et al. (2001).